-Apple has taken steps to minimize the distractive potential of your iPhone in iOS 12, with the Screen Time provision gaining a fair amount of attention.
+Apple has taken steps to minimize the distractive potential of your iPhone with the Screen Time provision added with iOS 12.

 But there are further practical steps that you can take to reduce the likelihood of being distracted by your iPhone.
 Here are some simple tips for a less cluttered smartphone life.